darkrenaissance/darkfi/doc/src/misc/tau.md

 % tau				# all non-stop tasks
 % tau list			# all non-stop tasks
 % tau 1-3			# tasks 1 to 3
-% tau 1,2 state:open		# tasks 1 and 2 and if they are open
+% tau show state:open	# list open tasks
-% tau rank:gt:2			# all tasks that have rank greater than 2
+% tau rank:2			# all tasks that have rank 2
-% tau due.not:today		# all tasks that thier due date is not today
-% tau due.after:0909		# all tasks that thier due date is after September 9th
 % tau @dave			# tasks that assign field is "dave"
 ```